Advertising on social media

 Whether you’re working with an agency or running the campaign yourself, you need to:

-• create assets specifically for the platform you’re advertising on
+• create assets specifically for the platform and placements you’re advertising on

 • set measurable objectives and define how you intend to achieve them

-• identify each ad’s purpose, for example to raise awareness, to encourage conversation or to drive traffic to your website
+• identify each ad’s purpose, for example to raise awareness, to encourage consideration or to drive traffic or conversion on your website

 • consider refreshing creative for recurring campaigns so your audience doesn’t get fatigued

-• A/B test copy and creative to help you understand what resonates best with your audience
+• A/B test the copy and creative to help you understand what resonates best with your audience

-• continuously check whether creative, copy and targeting is performing as expected and update as needed
+• Once the campaign has exited the learning phase check whether creative, copy and targeting is performing as expected and optimise as needed

 • implement learnings from previous advertising activity